giampaolo/psutil/docs/index.rst

      The command line this process has been called with.

+     *Changed in 3.2.0:* (Windows, Python 2) in case one or more parts of the cmdline contains non ASCII characters the returned type is a list of unicode strings.

   .. method:: create_time()

      The process creation time as a floating point number expressed in seconds